manossaratsis/manossaratsis.com/content/bio/index.md

 ![profile-pic](profile-pic.jpg)

-## Summary
+## Who I am

-Manos is an environmental design professional with a background in computational design and architectural engineering.
-He develops software to optimally locate distributed energy resources across large urban regions.
-His work integrates geospatial modeling, building performance simulation, and data analytics and visualization.
-A graduate from MIT, Manos received a Master of Science in Architecture and Urbanism while conducting research at the MIT Sustainable Design Lab.
-He has published numerous papers on energy modeling and its implications for urban planning and design.
-Manos is currently the Software Product Manager at Station A, NRG Energy's Innovation Implementation group.
+I am an environmental design professional with a background in computational design and architectural engineering.
+I develop software to optimally locate distributed energy resources across large urban regions.
+My work integrates geospatial modeling, building performance simulation, and data analytics and visualization.
+I received a Master of Science in Architecture and Urbanism from MIT while conducting research at the MIT Sustainable Design Lab.
+I have published numerous papers on energy modeling and its implications for urban planning and design.
+My current position is Software Product Manager at Station A, NRG's Innovation Implementation group.